 This guide identifies the most useful resources for Engineering and Digital Arts and keeps you up to date with library skills and news for your subject area.

 The best place to start searching for resources for your course is your online reading list and LibrarySearch.

 Links to digital resources are available from here so may require your Kent Login to access them.

 Books and Ebooks

-We have a large collection of engineering and digital arts books in the library as well as related topics in computing, mathematics, physics and bioengineering.
+We have a large collection of engineering and digital design books in the library as well as in related topics in arts, computing, mathematics, physics and bioengineering.

 You might also want to browse the following ebook collections for a specific topic: